-Authority = California High-Speed Rail Authority HSR = high-speed rail I- = Interstate LMF = light maintenance facility US = U.S. Highway
+Authority = California High-Speed Rail Authority HSR = high-speed rail

+I- = Interstate

+LMF = light maintenance facility

+US = U.S. Highway

-Construction of either Alternative A or B would cause temporary construction impacts on visual character and quality from introducing construction activities and equipment, worker parking, and equipment and materials storage areas into the viewsheds of all viewer groups.
+Construction of either Alternative A or B would cause temporary construction impacts on visual character and guality from introducing construction activities and equipment, worker parking, and equipment and materials storage areas into the viewsheds of all viewer groups.
 Impacts would be greater where there are sensitive viewers or where larger portions of the project alternative would be visible.
 Construction may be visible from some locations with scenic vistas, such as from elevated roadways and bridges that cross or parallel the existing rail corridor or from adjacent multilevel buildings or hillside locations, degrading visual quality where sensitive viewers are present.
 The temporary construction impacts would be greater under Alternative B in the San Mateo-Redwood City Landscape Unit because of the expansion of the railway from two to four tracks to add passing tracks.
 This work would entail rebuilding existing rail bridges over existing grade-separated streets and importing fill and materials to widen existing berms and expand the Hillsdale Caltrain Station, rebuild the Hayward Park and Belmont Caltrain Stations, and relocate the station platforms of the San Carlos Caltrain Station.
 Impacts would also be greater under Alternative B in the Santa Clara, Diridon, and San Jose Station Approach Landscape Units where aerial structures are planned.
-Mitigation measures including visual screening of storage and staging areas and siting them away from sensitive viewers; shielded lighting; and revegetation of disturbed areas would reduce temporary construction impacts on visual quality.
+Mitigation measures including visual screening of storage and staging areas and siting them away from sensitive viewers; shielded lighting; and revegetation of disturbed areas will reduce temporary construction impacts on visual quality.
 Nonetheless, views of construction equipment and materials from nearby viewers would remain.

 Construction of the project alternatives would cause direct permanent impacts on visual character and quality resulting from physical changes of the landscape that change the existing visual character, or that block, screen, obstruct, or interfere with views of scenic resources and important visual landmarks, resulting in degraded visual quality.
 Permanent impacts on aesthetics and visual quality would be minimal for most of the Project Section.
 The minor alterations to the 4th and King Street Station in San Francisco, the minor shifts to tracks along the corridor, addition of four-quadrant gates at at-grade crossings, and radio towers would be familiar to existing viewers of the Caltrain railway.
-Alternatives A and B would affect visual quality in the vicinity of the Brisbane LMF sites (KVP 4) and near the historic Millbrae Depot building (KVP 6).
+Alternatives A and B would affect visual quality in the vicinity of the Brisbane LMF sites (KVP 4), with Alternative B having a greater effect due to the removal of a large portion of Icehouse Hill.
+Both project alternatives would also affect visual quality near the historic Millbrae Depot building (KVP 6).
 In addition, Alternative B would affect visual quality at locations where the passing tracks would intrude visually on residential areas (KVP 7) and the historic San Carlos Depot building (KVP 9) and would add aerial structures out of scale with the surrounding landscape at West Santa Clara Street (KVP 18).
-Project features would provide aesthetic guidelines and an aesthetic review process for an enhanced design for the HSR structures, so they would complement the context of each community's visual character, minimizing the intensity of any impact on visual quality.
+Project features will provide aesthetic guidelines and an aesthetic review process for an enhanced design for the HSR structures, so they will complement the context of each community's visual character, minimizing the intensity of any impact on visual quality.